-The chosen research method is qualitative, which differs from quantitative approaches because it makes it possible to understand the uniqueness, the complexity, and the difficulties in the researched phenomenon.
+The research method chosen is a qualitative one, which differs from quantitative approaches in that it makes it possible to understand the uniqueness, the complexity, and the difficulties associated with the researched phenomenon.
 The study population included five men and five women that met the following criteria: 1.
 A relationship that began as caregiving relationship between a Filipino migrant home caregiver and an elderly care recipient 2.
-The relationship later became romantic between the migrant worker and the elderly man.
-In order to make it easier to find the study population, an age threshold of 55 and over was set for a man and no age restriction was set for the woman.
+The relationship between the migrant worker and the elderly man later became a romantic one.
+In order to make it easier to locate a study population, an age threshold of 55 and over was set for a man and no age restriction was set for the woman.
 The study population was found by advertising in the media and press of the Filipino community in Israel.
 Moreover, geriatrics professionals and informants in the Filipino community were approached.
 A sample of the study population was based on a “snowball” sample and a convenience sample.
 The research tool was a semi-structured interview with each of the interviewees.
 The data collection method as a separate interview was selected due to the inherent advantages of this method.
-Thus, it was possible to receive the interviewees’ individual stories about themselves and about their spouse.
+Thus, it was possible to receive the interviewees’ individual stories about themselves and about their spouses.
 The interview data analysis method was categorical in order to reach main themes inductively.
 In some cases, a dyadic analysis was conducted, which made it possible to receive an individual version alongside a third version as a joint couple version.

-Based on this qualitative research method, I obtained three main themes that were common to all the interviewees, which are: A) The Internal Sphere, which includes the various relationships between the men and the women: caregiving, ideal romantic relationship with difficulties, ‘seam’ relationships (on the border between caregiving and romantic relationship), and the question of improving the woman’s status as a motive in the romantic relationship.
-B) The couple’s relationship vis-a-vis the External Sphere comprised of familial and extra-familial circles.
+Based on this qualitative research method, I observed three main themes that were common to all the interviewees: A) The ‘internal sphere,’ which includes the various relationships between the men and the women: caregiving, ideal romantic relationships and those with difficulties, ‘seam’ relationships (on the border between caregiving and romantic relationship), and the question of improving the woman’s status as a motive in the romantic relationship.
+B) The couple’s relationship vis-a-vis the ‘external sphere’ comprised of familial and extra-familial circles.
 C) The couple’s relationship in the eyes of God.
-The (Inter) Religious Sphere is associated with the strength of faith in God among some of the women and how the interviewees’ referred to the inter-religious gap between them.
+The ‘(inter-)religious sphere’ is associated with the strength of faith in God among some of the women and how the interviewees related to the religious gap between them.

-In the Internal Sphere, there are diverse perspectives on the interviewees’ motives for the romantic relationship.
-The quality care that the Filipino woman provided, coupled with the development of mutual feelings of dependence associated with the care, is a motive in the interviewees’ perspective.
-In addition, psycho-evolutionary motives associated with fulfilling the interpersonal-intimate needs of the parties enabling a mutual closeness.
+In the ‘internal sphere,’ there are diverse perspectives on the interviewees’ motives for the romantic relationship.
+The quality care that the Filipino women provided, coupled with the development of mutual feelings of dependence associated with the care, is a motive in the interviewees’ perspective.
+In addition, psycho-evolutionary motives associated with fulfilling the interpersonal-intimate needs of the parties enable mutual closeness.

-In the interviewees’ perspective, the socio-economic improvement in the women’s status as a motive for her romantic involvement with the man is not unequivocal.
+From the interviewees’ perspective, the socio-economic improvement in the women’s status as a motive for her romantic involvement with the man is not unequivocal.
 On the one hand, the interviewees present their romantic relationships as ideal social exchange relationships, where the man receives care and the woman benefits from an improved socio-economic status.
-On the other hand, the interviewees attempted to validate the legitimacy of their relationship with each other as people that are not in a relationship only to improve the woman’s socio-economic status: the women’s perspectives of their roles as spouses and/or caregivers, the spouse’s positive nature as a motive for the relationship, and perspectives among some of the interviewees for a lack of affinity between the woman’s improved status and the relationship, place in question the improved socio-economic status as a dominant motive in the relationship.
+On the other hand, the interviewees attempted to validate the legitimacy of their relationship with each other as people that are not in a relationship only to improve the woman’s socio-economic status: the women’s perspectives of their roles as spouses and/or caregivers, the citing of a spouse’s positive qualities as motive for the relationship, and, from the perspectives of some interviewees, the absence of a connection between the woman’s improved status and the relationship, call into question improved socio-economic status as a dominant motive in the relationship.